Legal Pennsylvania Sports Betting – How To Bet On Sports Legally In PA

-Despite ridiculously high licensing fees ($10m), seven casinos have launched physical sportsbooks and are expected to launch online sportsbooks by the end of 2019.
+Despite ridiculously high licensing fees ($10m), seven casinos have launched physical sportsbooks launched online sportsbooks by the end of 2019.
 There are currently 12 retail casino sportsbooks, while there are 8+ online domestic books in PA.

 Pennsylvania residents also have access to offshore sports betting sites operating legally outside of the US, such as the sportsbooks listed below.
 Overseas sports betting has been allowed in the United States for almost a decade and tends to offer more betting lines across more sports as well as more generous promotions.

 Is Sports Betting Legal In Pennsylvania?

 Yes. in 2017 Pennsylvania passed a sports betting bill that allows mobile and in-state betting.
 The bill went into effect in 2018 with brick-and-mortar retail betting options and since May 2019 there have also been state-regulated online and mobile sportsbooks available to in-state residents and visitors.
-Pennsylvania will soon have fantasy sports available too as Draft Kings and Fan Duel are both interested in moving into the online market.

 PA Sports Betting Laws